-Cash and EFT handling involve special security control measures that managers must continually monitor.
-An effective cash and EFT handling process involves controls around receipting, reconciling, depositing and safeguarding cash and EFT payments and reporting variances and anomalies.
+Cash handling involves special security control measures that managers must continually monitor.
+The elements of an effective cash handling process involve controls around receipting, reconciling, depositing and safeguarding of cash and reporting of variances and anomalies.

-Cash and EFT receipting
+Cash receipting

-Cash and EFT receipting, covered in this policy, encompasses the following:
+Cash receipting, covered in this policy, encompasses the following:

 - Accounting for cash as it is received.
 Cash received must be entered immediately via the point-of-sale system (POS) and placed into the cash drawer. - Cheques received in the mail are to be receipted via the POS system as soon as practical.
-All cheques received must be endorsed immediately (or as soon as practical) with a "not negotiable "stamp. - Accounting for EFTPOS transactions concurrently with a corresponding entry in the POS system.
+All cheques received must be endorsed immediately [or as soon as practical] with a " not negotiable " stamp. - EFTPOS transactions must be recorded concurrently with a corresponding entry in the POS system.

-Pre-numbered receipts are to be provided for all cash and EFT sales.
+Pre-numbered receipts to be provided for all cash received.
 Such receipts should be POS or computer-generated and pre-numbered.
 Copies of the receipts must be retained to support the daily cash collection totals.